Our Ambassadors

 Children’s Rights Queensland has appointed a range of Community Ambassadors across the state, who work to promote greater awareness of children’s rights and promote our initiatives in their communities.
 Learn more about the Ambassadors below:

-South East Queensland: Lockyer Valley
+South East Queensland: Logan

 Aunty Sharron mirii Bell